K. C. Irving: Diversification and vertical integration

-New Brunswick Media Concentration
+New Brunswick media concentration

 The Irvings have an almost complete monopoly in print media in New Brunswick, owning all English and French daily newspapers but one (L'Acadie Nouvelle) and most English weekly and community papers.
 In the 1970s, when this concentration was limited to only four English daily newspapers, the Senate created a commission of inquiry into media concentration because of the Irving family's control.
-Today print media across Canada has experienced a much higher degree of concentration than existed with Irving in New Brunswick during the 1970s, and the case with Irving was one of the first in the nation.
-The Irving family ostensibly allows their media holdings to operate relatively independently with the only oversight supposedly being in their finances.

 The grandson of J.K.
 Irving and son of Jim Irving, Jamie Irving became publisher of the Irving-owned New Brunswick Telegraph-Journal then vice-president of the newspaper holding company.

-Irving did have a near monopoly in media in New Brunswick well into the 1980s when they owned several English radio stations and CHSJ-TV, the only CBC affiliate in the province.
+Irving had a near monopoly in media in New Brunswick well into the 1980s when they owned several English radio stations and CHSJ-TV, the only CBC affiliate in the province.
 Irving also started MITV (Maritime Independent Television) as a competitor across the Maritimes with the ATV network.
 The CBC affiliate was sold to the public broadcaster in 1994 at the same time as MITV was sold to CanWest Global.